bache-archive/bache-rag-api/README.md

 ✨ Acknowledgments

-Based on the visionary public teachings of Christopher M. Bache and his decades-long exploration of consciousness and the “Future Human.”
+Based on the visionary public teachings of Christopher M. Bache, and his decades-long exploration of consciousness and the “Future Human.”
 Developed by the Bache Archive Project to preserve, search, and share these teachings for future generations.

-⸻

-“Preserving the living voice of humanity’s awakening—one talk at a time.”
+“Preserving the living voice of humanity’s awakening — one talk at a time.”